 onwards past the pond on your left to the wooden bridge and start of the woods and the Bittern Trail.
 If walking with baby in a pushchair or with a dog, continue past the bridge on the Grebe trail.
 If you have a baby carrier, good shoes or are accompanied by a small wildlife enthusiast (!) and want to continue on the 1.5 km Bittern Trail loop or visit the bird hide, cross over the wooden bridge and turn right taking the footpath along the edge of the woods, keeping an eye out for the Kingfishers that can often be spotted here.

 Follow the path to the edge of the woods and through a parking area, before picking up the path on the other side and passing by meadow and through the woodland.
 On your right hand side you will pass the path to the bird hide where wildlife enthusiasts can go and watch for birds and wildfowl.
 Continuing past this path you will join a section of board-walk.

 When you reach the end of the board-walk you should turn left to follow the grassy path back along the edge of the woods, keeping the hedge on your right.
 This will return you to the start of the Bittern Trail and views out over Chew Valley Lake at the wooden bridge.
 Cross back over the bridge and turn right.

 Follow the trail back along the hedge and through the woods until you return to the second parking area.
-From here retrace your steps to the first parking area where you can enjoy a picnic or tea and scones in the tea shop and visitors centre.
+From here retrace your steps to the first parking area where you can enjoy a picnic or refreshments from Salt & Malt.

-In depth guides to both the Grebe and Bittern trails at Chew Valley Lake, including maps and the wildlife to be spotted along the way have been produced by Bristol Water and are available from their website along with details of the tea shop and facilities.
+In depth guides to both the Grebe and Bittern trails at Chew Valley Lake, including maps and the wildlife to be spotted along the way have been produced by Bristol Water and are available from their website.